 MADAME MAYOR: Myneca Ojo’s Journey From Hitting the Links to Running the Town

-Written by Denise Clay on October 7, 2019
+Written by Black Women UnMuted on October 7, 2019

 Once harassed for golfing while Black, Ojo is now the first Black mayor of Hanover, Pennsylvania.
 But can she get re-elected?